ShenChikai/Trading-Projects/MACD/README.md

 > $$MACD = EMA_{12Days} - EMA_{26Days}$$

 > ## **Signal Line** <br>
-> Moving average convergence divergence (MACD) is a trend-following momentum indicator that shows the relationship between two moving averages of a security’s price.
-The MACD is calculated by subtracting the 26-period exponential moving average (EMA) from the 12-period EMA.
->
-> Formula:
-> $$MACD = EMA_{12Days} - EMA_{26Days}$$
+> The signal line is a **9-day EMA of the MACD**.
+As a moving average of the indicator, it trails the MACD and makes it easier to spot MACD turns. <br>
+> A bullish crossover occurs when the MACD turns up and crosses above the signal line.
+A bearish crossover occurs when the MACD turns down and crosses below the signal line.

 > ## **Histogram** <br>
 > MACD is often displayed with a histogram (see the chart below) which graphs the distance between the MACD and its signal line. <br>